Travel in Borneo

 What Language is Spoken in Borneo?

 There are over 200 different tribal languages spoken on the island of Borneo.
 However, Malay is the official language of both Sabah and Sarawak.
 Malay is widely spoken throughout Borneo.
-English is also common, although not spoken by everyone, most people do understand some English, especially in areas frequented by travelers.
+English is also common, although not spoken by everyone, most people do understand some English, especially in areas frequented by travellers.

 It is always a good idea to learn a few words of the local language before you arrive at your destination.
 Even if you can only say hello, it goes a long way in the minds of the local people.
 Check out this list of helpful Malay phrases.